 Measuring at slightly over 8 mm tip of mandibles (closed) to tip of gaster, this is the largest of this genus document in this site.
 The mandibles are also significantly thicker than most members of this genus.
 You can view more images of this species in the Trapjaw Ants post.

-Coptotermes sp. looks very similar to Coptotermes curvignatus but appears to have s dimorphic worker caste.
+Coptotermes sp. looks very similar to Coptotermes curvignatus but appears to have a dimorphic worker caste.

 Coptotermes sp.
-This species is around the size of C. gestroi.
+This species is around the size of C. gestroi but the head capsule is noticeably different.
 See more on Coptotermes.

 Another species from the Capritermes complex.
 In this species the soldiers have longer heads (i.e. length to width ratio) and measure around 9 millimeters.